-GJCCD has a support help desk for faculty and staff as well as a helpline for students which is currently staffed by the Admissions and Records Department.
-Technology and training needs are identified from these support requests.
-Help-line personnel gather technology needs and forward the information to Information Technology (IT) department.
+Gavilan College has a support help desk for faculty and staff as well as a helpline for students.
+Additional technology and training needs are identified from these support requests.
 Requests are either fulfilled by IT or forwarded to the DTC for collaborative discussion.
 Many needs are effectively met through help desk requests.

 Surveys of faculty, staff, and students are administered throughout the year to evaluate the technology needs of the District.
 These include online surveys, computer center surveys, distance education surveys, administrative services surveys, and off-site surveys.
-Overall, the surveys indicate a satisfactory level in regards to current technology.
-(III.C-15).
-According to the 2018 Accreditation employee survey, 57% of employees agreed or strongly agreed that the Gavilan's technology support is sufficient to meet the mission of the institution and 76% of employees have a satisfactory or excellent experience with their desktops computers or laptops (III.C-16, III.C-17).
-According to the 2018 Accreditation student survey, 91% of students agreed to strongly agreed that Gavilan supports student learning through services such as computer labs (III.C-18).
+Overall, the surveys indicate a satisfactory level in regards to current technology (III.C-19).
+According to the 2018 Accreditation employee survey, 57% of employees agreed or strongly agreed that Gavilan's technology support is sufficient to meet the mission of the institution and 76% of employees have a satisfactory or excellent experience with their desktops computers or laptops (III.C-20, III.C-21).
+According to the 2018 Accreditation student survey, 91% of students agreed to strongly agreed that Gavilan supports student learning through services such as computer labs (III.C-22).
+Additionally, 37.08% of employees and 55.81% of students rated Wi-Fi reliability as excellent to satisfactory (III.C-16, III.C-25).

-In 2015, GJCCD contracted with an outside consultant to complete an Information Technology (IT) infrastructure needs assessment encompassing the following areas: Data Center Core Computing, Disaster Recovery and Business Continuity Planning, Infrastructure Support Staffing and Support Tools, Access-to-Computing-Systems and Technology Refresh Planning.
-This report provides cost estimates for the recommended improvements to deficiencies found in the District's IT infrastructure (III.C-19).
+In 2015, the College contracted with an outside consultant to complete an Information Technology (IT) infrastructure needs assessment encompassing the following areas: Data Center Core Computing, Disaster Recovery and Business Continuity Planning, Infrastructure Support Staffing and Support Tools, Access-to-Computing-Systems and Technology Refresh

+Planning.
+This report provides cost estimates for the recommended improvements to deficiencies found in the District's IT infrastructure (III.C-23).